sounakss7/DATA-ANALYSIS_SELF/README.md

 # DATA-ANALYSIS_SELF
+#ABOUT THE PROJECT
+This is an csv file that is imported by python moduele pandas.
+In this project we have used 3 python modules for the data analysis namely numpy, pandas and matplotlib. by reading the CSV file we can the get the information the students details, sections,E-mail id, mentor name , etc.
+In the above project the information of students and sections and their name is also shown through graphical charts.
+Data manipulation is also done during the analysis where a student name is replaced and shown in the above project.
+#
 ![image 5](plot5.png)
 # It is a linear chart that is showing the distrubtion of students and section
 ![image 2](plot2.png)